Article

 Define a set of measurable and comparable ESG metrics both at the company and portfolio levels and get used to consistently reporting on them, at least annually.

 You should consider this reporting exercise as more than just a data collection exercise.
-Collecting these metrics will help you gather insights that will enrich your portfolio companies’ and firm’s commitments to ESG and achievements story.
+Collecting these metrics will help you gather insights that will enrich your portfolio companies' and firms’ commitments to ESG and achievements stories.

 Presenting your data

 Many private equity firms struggle to maintain the consistent measurement of metrics over time.
-Often, metrics vary between each different firm type and, as such, they usually cannot be compared with each other.
+Often, metrics vary between different firm types, and as such, they usually cannot be compared with each other.

-KEY ESG's software-as-a-service allows general partners and limited partners to better manage ESG across their portfolios and gather comparable data.
+KEY ESG's software allows general partners and limited partners to manage ESG across their portfolios better and gather comparable data.
 General partners are given access at a firm level, and limited partners can view progress across their entire portfolio.

 Clear and concise visuals can be instantly exported, enabling fund managers to quickly provide ESG management data for partners, stakeholders, and internal teams.
 Evidencing a clear understanding of the importance of ESG allows limited partners to gauge a firm’s market position.
 However, evidencing a robust system for ESG tracking is what can set your firm apart from the competition.
 It will also reveal your commitment to the guiding principles your company adheres to.